Patient Rights Activist, Artist, Author, Speaker & Founder of the Walking Gallery

 "Regina was absolutely fabulous!!
 We loved having her here and I’m still getting such positive comments and emails.
 Her presentation was so perfect.
 She did such a nice job with the painting.
 She will be hard to top next year, for sure.
 My CEO was very thrilled with the entire conference, but it was Regina who set the stage." - Augusta University Medical Center, Center for Patients and Families

-With her passion for advocating for patients to receive timely access to their health care data, her artwork became part of the national healthcare debate.
-Reported on in the mainstream press, as well as reviewed by such journals as BMJ and APA, Holliday has earned a platform to push for legislation that would provide better care for patients.
-Continuing her advocacy through art, she also started The Walking Gallery movement, where more than 400 volunteer members don business suits or blazers painted with either their story, their loved one’s story, or their mission within healthcare.
-The jackets, which are painted by Holliday or one of the 45 other artist members in The Walking Gallery, help change public health policy.
-The members of Walking Gallery attend medical conferences with a powerful visual story painted on their backs.
+Fred’s death inspired Rev. Holliday to create the change needed to drive better patient outcomes and communication for patient and families.
+An artist, Rev. Holliday began to use painting as a catalyst for change.
+With her passion for advocating for patients to receive timely access to their health care data, more clarity and transparency in medical records and better relationships with healthcare providers, her artwork became part of the national healthcare debate.
+Reported on in the mainstream press, as well as reviewed by such journals as BMJ and APA, Rev. Holliday has earned a platform to push for legislation that would provide better care for patients.
+Continuing her advocacy through art, she also started The Walking Gallery movement, where close to 500 volunteer members don business suits or blazers painted by the Walking Gallery with either their story, their loved one’s story, or their mission within healthcare.
+The jackets, which are painted by Rev. Holliday or one of the 45 other artist members in The Walking Gallery, help to change public health policy.
+The members of Walking Gallery attend medical conferences and events with a powerful visual story painted on their backs.
 The paintings help to convey the fact that the people wearing them are living, breathing examples of patients impacted by health care decisions, as opposed to just a statistical number.
-Holliday’s jacket paintings depicting the patient story have been covered in The Wall Street Journal, Marketplace and USA Today.
+Rev. Holliday’s jacket paintings depicting the patient story have been covered in The Wall Street Journal, Marketplace and USA Today.
 She also began live painting the content of medical conferences and events in 2010.
 To date she has painted over 320 canvases depicting the stories of providers working in HIT, pharma, medical organizations, and hospitals.

-Backed by her own patient and caregiving experiences, Holliday travels the globe sharing global health policy perspectives, heralding her message of person-centered care and inclusion in healthcare decision making.
+Rev. Holiday has been honored at the Health 2.0’s Patient Activist Award.
+She has served as a judge for Women in Health IT Awards at HIMSS.
+Backed by her own patient and caregiving experiences, Rev. Holliday travels the globe sharing global health policy perspectives, heralding her message of person-centered care and inclusion in healthcare decision making.
 She fearlessly stands before officials and practitioners sharing thoughtful dialog on the role patients and family play in patient outcomes.
 Holliday doesn’t share just words that guide people around person centered care, she shares visual images and can also paint on site at your venue, gifting you and your organization a painting and interpretation of your event and overall mission.
-Holliday holds a certificate in theological studies from United Lutheran Seminary and currently serves in the Evangelical Lutheran church in America as vicar in Pennsylvania.
-Read Less ^
+Holiday holds a certificate in theological studies from United Lutheran Seminary and currently serves as Pastor of Horner Lutheran Church near Stoystown, Pennsylvania.

 The Joseph H. Kanter Family Foundation